ma7dev/__sudomaze.github.io/_posts/2019-8-14-reading-notes.md

 layout: post
 toc: true
 title: "Reading Notes"
 abstract: "I try to update this page every Saturday with what I have read.
-You will find my reading notes which includes: Notes, Reviews, Opinion, Discussions, etc."
+You will find my reading notes which includes: Notes, Reviews, Opinions, Discussions, etc."
 categories: [Personal]
 tags: [Self improvement]
 status: in process